 This rule is just as important as the rules for dieting.
-In addition to a good low-calorie diet, physical exercise, which consumes energy—and thuscalories—has been shown to be very important to successful weight loss.
+In addition to a good low-calorie diet, physical exercise, which consumes energy—and thus calories—has been shown to be very important to successful weight loss.
 Physical exercise can also help you to improve your general health.
-Excess weight makes it challenging to exercise as much as you should, but usually the more weight you lose, the easier it gets.
-Start with simple exercise such as walking or swimming, and gradually increase your program to include more intensive forms of exercise such as cycling, jogging and aerobics.
+Excess weight makes it challenging to exercise as much as you should, but usually, the more weight you lose, the easier it gets.
+Start with simple exercises such as walking or swimming, and gradually increase your program to include more intensive forms of exercise such as cycling, jogging, and aerobics.
 Important: you should always check with your primary care physician regarding the amount and type of exercise you should do.

-Immediately after you should have anti nausea medicaiton to help.
+Immediately after, you should have anti-nausea medication to help.
 Use it.
-If you are feeling sick or having pain it may mean that you are not chewing your food well or that you are not following the dietary rules properly.
+If you are feeling sick or having pain, it may mean that you are not chewing your food well or that you are not following the dietary rules properly.
 Vomiting should be avoided as much as possible.
-It can cause the band to slip which may require surgery to fix.
-Surgery and anesthesia can cause short-term nausea which can usually be treated with medications.
+It can cause the band to slip, which may require surgery to fix.
+Surgery and anesthesia can cause short-term nausea, which can usually be treated with medications.

 How much weight will I lose?

-How do the weight-loss results with the lap-band compare to those with the gastric bypass?
+How do the weight-loss results with lap-band compare to those with the gastric bypass?